The North Cape on a clear night, surrounded by blue lights with the sea in the background

 In this small town, there are a few things you can do, and you will not need more than one day to get through everything here.

-You should definitely visit the local North Cape Museum and see the Aurora Show (the northern lights).
+You should definitely visit the local North Cape Museum and see the Aurora Show (the northern lights in Norway).

 There is also an art gallery called West of the Sun, which displays artwork from a local artist, and a small jewelry shop called Frozen Summer, which sells locally made silver jewelry inspired by the Arctic region.